madztheo/noir-react-native-starter/README.md

 ## Setup on Android

-1. Make sure to define the environment varialbes `ANDROID_HOME`, `NDK_VERSION` and `HOST_TAG`, they will help the build process to find Android NDK necessary to compile the native code.
+1. Make sure to define the environment variables `ANDROID_HOME`, `NDK_VERSION` and `HOST_TAG`, they will help the build process to find Android NDK necessary to compile the native code.
 Example on MacOS:

 ```bash
 export ANDROID_HOME=$HOME/Library/Android/sdk